Mine Subsidence Insurance coverage has been modified to provide compensation

 are encouraged to purchase coverage in an amount sufficient to

-replace their structure plus 10% to cover appurtenances, or an
+replace their structure plus 20% to cover appurtenances and incidental costs, or an

 amount that is equal to